Sorry, you need to enable JavaScript to visit this website.

 Revisions/updates

-The Ordinance of 2 February 1945 bearing on delinquent childhood is one of several regulatory texts concerning young people that has gone through numerous revisions (40 in all).
+The Ordinance of 2 February 1945 bearing on delinquent childhood is one of several regulatory texts concerning young people that has gone through numerous revisions (40 in total).
 These various amendments have concerned the modalities for implementing repressive and educational measures as well as criminal (penal) procedure.